xzuyn/ROCm-Guides/VLAD_SD.Next/README.md

 `pip install --pre torch torchvision --index-url https://download.pytorch.org/whl/nightly/rocm5.5`

 ## Step 5:
-You should now be able to run Vlad's fork with ROCm 5.5 using the following command.
+You should now be able to run VLAD's fork with ROCm 5.5 using the following command.

 Run this command:
 `python launch.py`